FAQ: Knoxville, Tennessee

 The permit must be pulled before work starts.
 Ask directly: "Will you pull the permit, and is it included in your quote?"

 Some installers will offer to skip the permit to move faster or keep costs down.
 This is a mistake on multiple levels.
-Without a permit, KUB will not pay the rebate.
 Your homeowner's insurance may deny claims related to the electrical work.
 And if you sell the home, unpermitted electrical work becomes a disclosure issue.
 The permit costs $50 to $150 and is absolutely worth it.

 ⚠️

-Question 3: Are You Familiar with KUB's Rebate Documentation?
+Question 3: Are You Familiar with KUB's Time of Use Rate?

-An electrician who's done Knoxville EV installs before knows what KUB typically needs and can give you a heads-up if anything looks like it might complicate the rebate.
+An electrician who's done Knoxville EV installs before can tell you whether a smart, schedulable charger is worth the extra cost for taking advantage of off-peak hours.
 One nice thing about KUB's program: they don't require an ENERGY STAR certified charger.
-Any new Level 2 charger qualifies.
-A knowledgeable electrician will know this and won't steer you toward a specific model just for rebate compliance.
+Any new Level 2 charger works.
+A knowledgeable electrician will know this and won't steer you toward a specific model unnecessarily.

 Question 4: What Exactly Does Your Quote Include?